Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/setup-information-protection-client-powershell.md

 #### Installation prerequisites

 - This module requires Windows PowerShell 4.0.
-This prerequisite is not checked during installation.
+This prerequisite isn't checked during installation.
 Make sure that you have the correct version of PowerShell installed.
 - Make sure that you have the most recent version of the PurviewInformationProtection PowerShell module by running `Import-Module PurviewInformationProtection`.

 #### Installation details